JuanBSLeite/juanbsleite.github.io/Portfolio/EasyInstallROOT.md

 If you are a windows user and don't have the WSL installed, please follow the Microsoft guide: [link](https://docs.microsoft.com/pt-br/windows/wsl/install)

 For many students install ROOT first time is a big bottleneck.
 For windows users this is worse.
-For this reason I'm writting this guide.
+For this reason, I'm writting this guide.

 Let's start.